Betty Spalton Scholarships

 Broadly regarded as a leader in highway maintenance in B.C., there is widespread consensus that Ms. Spalton’s outstanding contribution to the Association and the industry has been an inspiration to many.

-Argo Road Maintenance Inc. and the BC Ministry of Transportation generously donated the initial seed money for the scholarship fund.
-Solicited pledges from companies and individuals have also helped grow the fund and resulted from fundraising drives led by the Association's Board of Directors.
-The Association absorbs all administrative costs relating to the Fund.
+Argo Road Maintenance Inc. and the B.C.
+Ministry of Transportation generously donated the initial seed money for the scholarship fund.
+The B.C.
+Road Builders and Heavy Construction Association raises money for the fund annually at its Ivan Hanchard Charity Golf Tournament, and absorbs all administrative costs related to the fund.